Shurlow/Learn-To-Code-HTML-CSS/README.md

 	color: #000000; // hexadecimal, RGB, etc.
 }
 ```
-Space doesn’t matter, but “onion” rules apply

 #### What are IDs?
 IDs are attributes that are used only on one element ONLY and noted with a “#” symbol in CSS
 e.g.
 ```
 HTML:
-<a id=”leesName”>Lee Ngo</a>
+<a id=”myId”>Scott Hurlow</a>

 CSS:
-#leesName {
+#myId {
-	color: white;
+	color: blue;
 }
 ```
-IDs are used to direct functions to unique elements in the HTML so that there’s no confusion
+IDs are also used to direct locate unique elements in the HTML so that there’s no confusion

 *e.g clicking to a specific part of page*

 #### What are Classes?

-Classes are attributes something to multiple elements on a page noted with a “.” symbol in CSS.
+Classes are attributes assigned to multiple elements on a page noted with a “.” symbol in CSS.

 ```
 HTML:
-<a class=”ninja”>Lee Ngo</a>
+<a class=”coolClass”>Scott Hurlow</a>

 CSS:
-.ninja {
+.coolClass {
+	color: black;
-	color: black; margin: 10px;
+	margin: 10px;
 }
 ```

 Classes are used to change or affect multiple items in an HTML document at once

-*e.g. everything with class=”ninja” should have the same attributes*
+*e.g. everything with class=coolClass should have the same attributes*

 In tandem, you can do a lot with HTML & CSS!
 Let's give it a shot!